hungqng/tax-calculator/README.md

 # tax-calculator
-- A simple calculator CML app using Python
+- A simple calculator CMD app using Python
 - A WIP project

 ## Built With: